Copyright and Licensing

 Churches need to be mindful of copyright law whenever your community is gathered in-person, digitally or both.
 Any material that is not an original creation of the church – be it music, imagery, liturgies, or poems – may be subject to copyright.
 Your stream may be blocked, and your church could be sued, if you violate copyright law.
 Your church’s non-profit status does not afford any legal protections under copyright law.

-Copyright is also a justice issue: it ensures that writers and composers are properly compensated for their work.
+Copyright is a justice issue: it ensures that writers and composers are properly compensated for their work.

 To use a copyrighted work that will be reprinted or broadcasted you must either obtain written permission from the copyright holder, or obtain a license through a licensing administrator or provider.
-They offer pre-packaged licensing bundles for a variety of licensing scenarios on behalf of publishers and artists.
+Licensing providers offer pre-packaged licensing bundles for a variety of licensing scenarios on behalf of publishers and artists.
 Listed below are a few of the common copyright licensing scenarios:

 - Print/Reprint – This is most common and familiar to church pastors, musicians, organists and choir directors.
 This license grants permission to reprint lyrics and song scores in worship guides or bulletins.